zainabch123/js-softplay/README.md

 ```

 ## Requirements

-You need to write a program that maintains a count of the number of children and adults inside a soft player center.
+You need to write a program that **maintains a count** of both the number of children and adults inside a soft player center.
 Inside the `src/soft-play.js` file, you should add the following functions:

-### enter(numChildren, numAdults)
+### function enter(numChildren, numAdults)
-This function should increase the number of children and adults by the passed values and return true - as long as the following conditions are met:
+This function should **increase the count of children and adults** by the passed values and return `true`.

-* A child must also be accompanied by at least one adult
-* An adult must not be responsible for more than 3 children

-If any of these conditions are false, the function should return false and the adults and children should not be added to the current total.
+Since every child must also be accompanied by at least one adult, if the number of children is *greater* than the number of adults, then the function should return `false` and the adults and children should not be added to the current total.

-### leave(numChildren, numAdults)
+### function leave(numChildren, numAdults)
-This function should decrease the number of children and adults by the passed values and return true - as long as the following conditions are met:
+This function should **decrease the count of children and adults** by the passed values and return `true`.

-* A child cannot leave on their own.
+However, if a child attempts to leave on their own without and adult, the function should return `false` and the counts should not be changed.

-* There should be at least 1 adult for every 3 children left inside the soft player center
+Since there should be at least 1 adult for every child inside the soft play center, if an adult attempting to leave would cause there to be more children than adults left inside then the function should return `false` and the counts should not be changed.

+The function should also return `false` if the number of adults or children attempting to leave is greater than the current counts - for example, if there is 1 adult and 1 child inside the center, 2 children and 2 adults attempting to leave should return `false` and the counts should not be changed.

-### occupancy()
+### function occupancy()
 This function should return an object with two keys - `adults` should contain the number of children currently inside the soft play center and `children` the number of children.
 For example:

 ```javascript